-- Restraining Ryan and telling him that if he continues he will not be allowed home visits is not the right thing to do.
+- Breaking away and using de-escalation techniques is the right thing to do.
+Calmly offering to look at his hand is also the right thing to do.
 Your organisation has guidelines on the legal use of restraint.
-Restraint is usually only permitted in extreme circumstances and as a last resort.
-Threatening Ryan with no more home visits is likely to make him more distressed. - Using de-escalation techniques would have been the right thing to do at this stage.
-This would have allowed you to calm Ryan so you could look at his injuries. - Your role puts you in a position of power.
-By threatening an end to home visits and inappropriately using restraint you are abusing this power.
-Unless you only use the techniques that you have been trained to do, these methods do not work and may only make situations worse.
-You have not acted in the best interests of Ryan, the other young people in the care setting, or your colleagues. - Your actions could call into question your suitability to be a social service worker.
+Restraint is usually only permitted in extreme circumstances and as a last resort. - Your role places you in a position of power and by inappropriately using restraint you were abusing this power.
+When you did this you did not act in Ryan's best interests, the interests of the other young people in the setting, or your colleagues. - Your actions so far could call into question your suitability to be a social service worker.
 An investigation by your employer could result in disciplinary action and you could lose your eligibility to remain registered with the SSSC. - Doing nothing when Ryan's potentially harmful behaviour started was not the right thing to do.
 It allowed the situation to get worse.
 You need to learn and follow your organisation's policies and procedures on dealing with situations like this.
 These are designed to keep you and other people safe at work. - It is your role to intervene in an appropriate and timely manner to support a young person to end an instance of unwanted behaviour, maintaining their dignity and rights while you do this.
 You have not done this. - Any intervention should be consistent with behaviour support plans, agreed ways of working and legal and work setting requirements.
-You should work in a person-centred/ child-centred way which involves knowing and respecting each young person as an individual.
-You need to learn more about these ways of working. - You could benefit from applying theories underpinning the understanding of child development and factors that affect it.
-If you would like to learn more about this subject, ask your employer about training opportunities. - As this incident happened on Ryan's return from his parents it could indicate something at home has upset him.
+You should work in a person-centred/ child-centred way.
+This involves knowing and respecting each young person as an individual.
+You need to learn more about these ways of working. - As this incident happened on Ryan's return from his parents it could indicate something at home has upset him.
 When Ryan's behaviour first became a concern, it was an opportunity to use active listening and to show him that you want to understand him.
-It was important to act quickly before his behaviour escalated. - You are not demonstrating or promoting positive behaviour.
-It is essential to show young people, their families and your colleagues you are trustworthy and reliable.
-Your actions suggest the people you work with may find it difficult to trust you in future.
+It was important to act quickly before his behaviour escalated. - You are now doing the right thing but you have not consistently demonstrated or promoted positive behaviour.
+You could benefit from applying theories underpinning the understanding of child development and factors that affect it.
+Ask your employer about training opportunities. - It is essential to show young people, their families and your colleagues you are trustworthy and reliable.
+Your actions might mean the people you work with will find it difficult to trust you.